mischnic/parcel-ssg/README.md

+The example project is in "src".

 ## Not implemented

-- EASY: running custom markdown plugins should be straight forward to add
-- TBD: somehow make it easy to use a different template language (ejs, mdx, https://www.11ty.dev/docs/languages/)
+- somehow make it easy to use a different template language (ejs, mdx, https://www.11ty.dev/docs/languages/)

 ## Problems